 The importance of an informed decision

 It is important that investors exercise careful consideration when selecting the correct fund investment.
 Legal documents, as well as the caliber of the managers, must be thoroughly scrutinized.
+Check out additional information on investing in Portugal for citizenship.

 At Global Citizen Solutions, we’ve mapped out all the funds that qualify for the Portugal Golden Visa and developed a data-based system with strict criteria to help you decide which fund is for you.